w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 * Service continues while faults are detected, reported, and repaired offline

-Backups and secondary NNs prevent data loss
+Backups and secondary NNs prevent data loss.

 * But restarting an NN on large clusters can take 30+ minutes